danpalmer/raycast-monzo/README.md

 [raycast-oauth]: https://developers.raycast.com/api-reference/oauth

 [^1]: Monzo's authentication system doesn't support the newest OAuth mechanism – PKCE.
 For more details the opening paragraphs of the [Raycast developer documentation for OAuth](raycast-oauth)
-[^2]: Only the "code challenge" is stored, and only for 1 hour.
+[^2]: Only the "code challenge" is stored, and only for 1 hour, or until used, at which point it is immediately deleted.